ueno/go-sequoia-plugin/README.md

 Applications can dynamically load the plugin with [`plugin.Open`](signature/mechanism_sequoia.go).
-That way, it is possible to decouple the complicated build process involving both Rust and Go toolchain out of the image/signature package.
+That way, it is possible to decouple the complicated build process involving both Rust and Go toolchain out of the application package.

 ## Prerequisites